FUNDAMENTALS OF CONTROLLED DOCUMENT MANAGEMENT

 The approaches to storing files and associated metadata have evolved over time.
 The most recent development is cloud object storage.
 Cloud object storage offers extreme levels of scalability and other benefits, but has the drawback of compromising transactional integrity compared with frameworks where the file binary content is under the full control of the database.
 For some solution needs transactional integrity is less important.
 For a CDMS solution however the integrity of the data is critical.
 The prospect of users being presented with an obsolete document, or a sensitive and restricted document, due to data corruption caused by a failed transaction for example, would not be acceptable.
 Transactional integrity with cloud object storage can be managed by the application layer, but it inherently can never be as robust as where it is entirely managed within the relational database engine.

 Ultimately a CDMS user must be able to extract a document file from the system.
-As with document IDs, the CDMS should not constrain the user or organisation with regards to how extracted files are named.
+As with document IDs, the CDMS should not constrain the user or organization with regards to how extracted files are named.
 The filename should generally simply match that given when the file was uploaded.

 A SHORT HISTORY OF FILE STORAGE AND RELATIONAL DATABASES